auberginehill/rock-paper-scissors/README.md

                     </ol>
                 </ol>
             </ol>
-            <p>As Marcus Tullius Cicero (106–43 BC, a.k.a. Κικέρων) pointed out, the proverb concerning playing '<i>micare digitis</i>' in the dark was already quite old in his time, (Cic.
+            <p>As Marcus Tullius Cicero (106–43 BC, a.k.a. Κικέρων) pointed out, the proverb concerning playing '<i>micare digitis</i>' in the dark was already quite old in his time (Cic.
 Off.
-3.19.77) and furthermore in another part of '<i>De Officiis</i>' he seems to be indicating that the praxis of '<i>micare digitis</i>' was not unknown to the Greek either, when he is discussing the works of <b>Ἑκάτων</b> (c. first-second century BC, a.k.a.
+3.19.77), furthermore in another part of '<i>De Officiis</i>' he seems to be indicating that the praxis of '<i>micare digitis</i>' was not unknown to the Greek either, when he is discussing the works of <b>Ἑκάτων</b> (c. first-second century BC, a.k.a.
 Hecaton of Rhodes, a.k.a.
 Hecaton) (Cic.
 Off.
 3.23.89–90):</p>
             <ol>
                 <ol>
                     <ol>